sgarriga/SatTrack/README.md

 # SatTrack

-While raspberry-noaa(-v2) was working great for me I wanted to streamline things and take a different approach to configuration such that I could capture any VHF or UHF satellite transmissions my RTL-SDR dongle and antenna(s) could handle, and decode them as weather images, SSTV, CW, etc.
+While raspberry-noaa(-v2) was working great for me I wanted to streamline things and take a different approach to configuration (i.e. use the database more) such that I could capture any VHF or UHF satellite transmissions my RTL-SDR dongle and antenna(s) could handle, and decode them as weather images, SSTV, CW, etc.

+I also wanted to do my own thing with the web interface.

 Standing on the shoulders of giants, this project is highly indebted to the following...